ibm-cloud-docs/vpc/cn-delete.md

 Review [Planning considerations](/docs/vpc?topic=vpc-planning-cluster-network&interface=ui) and [Known issues and limitations](/docs/vpc?topic=vpc-limitations-cluster-network&interface=ui).

-You can delete a cluster network with the UI, CLI, API, or Terraform.
+You can delete a cluster network with the console, CLI, API, or Terraform.

-## Deleting a cluster network in the UI
+## Deleting a cluster network in the console
 {: #delete-cluster-network-ui}
 {: ui}